Definition: lasers based on liquid or solid dyes as gain media

 During operation, laser dyes tend to be chemically degraded.
+(That is particularly the case for UV-pumped dyes.)
 Therefore, the dye solution usually has to be exchanged after an operation time of 100 hours, for example.
 That lifetime depends on the dye used, on the pumping conditions, the volume of dye solution, etc.

 One also sometimes has to exchange the dye in order to access a different wavelength region.
 There are systems where different dye cells (cuvettes) can be used for different dyes, and switching between different dye cells is relatively easy, requiring little or no realignment of the laser resonator.